 Was it all worth it?
 ABSOLUTELY!
 It was a dream come true for me.
 Like I said, I do love an adventure!
 Plus you create memories with friends and loved ones that last a lifetime.
 I encourage those who want to do it to go but don't go alone and make sure you mark your way well so you can find your way back out.
 Take extra batteries or lamps too and do less not more- there's always another day to learn more after you familiarize yourself with the place.

 Here's another photo below (I did not take the pics below), but they are in the same cave.

 This last photo is stunning and must be from a different part of the cave system, but what a beautiful shot!
 I included a link to her website below.
 She sells gorgeous postcards of it too.

 (Last Photo by Carol Erikson)

 One thing you want to do when visiting humid or damp places is to be sure you have sunscreen and bug spray.
 The mosquitoes love that combination, especially if it's a hot day (they get thirsty!).
 We always pack our natural eco-friendly sunscreen and bug spray for hiking, spelunking, or anything outdoor-related.
 I suggest you do the same to truly enjoy the experience without catching a sunburn or a mosquito-borne illness.
 So, make sure you come prepared!
-You can order ME AND A TREE natural effective sun protection and mosquito repellant online here.
+You can order ME AND A TREE natural effective sun protection and best smelling mosquito repellant online here.